pradocabreroalejandro/pltelemetry/README.md

 - 🏷️ **Enterprise-grade Tenant Context** – trace and analyze per tenant
 - 🔄 **Bridge Architecture Expanded** – simplified backend routing to OTLP/Postgres
 - 🧠 **Improved real-world examples** – built from actual usage patterns
-- 🚀 **Continuously evolving** – aggressive roadmap, early feature access
+- 🚀 **Continuously evolving** – aggressive roadmap.
+You will find some inconsistencies in the examples while I'm making changes.
+Be warned!

 ## What It Does

 PLTelemetry is not a replacement for OpenTelemetry - it's a **specialized implementation** that brings modern observability to Oracle PL/SQL environments where standard OTEL doesn't reach.
 Think of it as adding distributed tracing and structured logging to your stored procedures, Forms, and Reports.
+I'm just trying to prevent Oracle being a black box to OTEL in a light manner

 **Distributed tracing across your Oracle stack:**
 ```sql